ajisafet/gcloud_fundamentals/README.md

 To create the routes automatically, you can use the Google Cloud app to create a Classic VPN tunnel with policy-based routing or as a route-based VPN.
 For more information, see Cloud VPN networks and tunnel routing.

+Dynamic Routes
+Dynamic routes are managed by Cloud Routers in the VPC network.
+Their destinations always represent IP address ranges outside your VPC network, which are received from a BGP peer router.
+BGP peer routers are typically outside the Google network (like on-premises or another cloud provider).
+Dynamic routes are used by:
+1. Dedicated Interconnect
+2. Partner Interconnect
+3. HA VPN tunnels
+4. Classic VPN tunnels that use dynamic routing

+Routes are added and removed automatically by Cloud Routers in your VPC network.
+The routes apply to VMs according to the VPC network's dynamic routing mode.
+This example shows a VPC network connected to an on-premises network that uses Dedicated Interconnect.
+Cloud Router handles the BGP advertisements and adds them as custom routes.
+Cloud Router creates a BGP session for the VLAN attachment and its corresponding on-premises peer router.
+The Cloud Router receives the routes that your on-premises router advertises.
+These routes are added as custom dynamic routes in your VPC network.
+The Cloud Router also advertises routes for Google Cloud resources to the on-premises peer router.

+In your VPC networks, you are not limited to IP addresses that are assigned by Google Cloud.
+Next, let’s discuss BYOIP, or Bring Your Own IP addresses into Google Cloud.
+00:13
+BYOIP enables customers to assign IP addresses from a public IP range that they own to Google Cloud resources.
+With BYOIP, customers can route traffic directly from the internet to their VMs without having
+00:27
+to go through their own physical networks.
+After the IP addresses are imported, Google Cloud manages them in the same way as Google-provided IP addresses, with these exceptions: The IP addresses are available only to the customer who brought them.
+00:42
+Idle or in-use IP addresses incur no charges.
+The object that the IP address is assigned to can have a regional scope, like a VM or the forwarding rule of a network load balancer.
+00:55
+It can also have a global scope, like the forwarding rule of a global external HTTP(S) load balancer.
+It must support an external address type, because BYOIP ranges will be advertised by
+01:06
+Google to the public internet.
+A BYOIP address can’t be assigned to a Classic VPN gateway, GKE (Google Kubernetes Engine) node, GKE pod, or an autoscaling MIG (managed instance group).

+BYOIP Caveats
+BYOIP prefixes cannot overlap with subnet or alias ranges in the VPC used by the customer.
+For BYOIP, the IP address must be IPv4.
+Importing IPv6 addresses is not supported.
+01:38
+Overlapping BGP route announcements can be problematic.
+BGP is a routing protocol that picks the most efficient route to send a packet.
+If Google and another network advertise the same route with matching or mismatched prefix
+01:52
+lengths, BGP cannot work properly.
+You might experience unexpected routing and packet loss.
+For example: suppose you're advertising a 203.0.112.0/20 address block and you're using BGP to route packets.
+You could bring a 203.0.112.0/23 address block that you own to Google using BYOIP, and set
+02:18
+it up to route externally.
+Because the /23 block is contained within the /20 block, BGP route announcements can/might overlap.
+If you're maintaining the routing registry correctly, BPG routing practices cause the
+02:32
+more specific route to take precedence.
+Thus, the /23 block will take precedence over the /20 block.
+However, if the /23 route ever stopped being advertised, the /20 block could be used.

+Multiple Network Interfaces
+In conventional networking, devices can use multiple network interfaces to communicate with multiple networks.
+Next, let’s discuss using multiple network interfaces in a Google Cloud VPC network.
+VPC networks are isolated private networking domains by default.
+00:19
+As we mentioned earlier, VM instances within a VPC network can communicate among themselves by using internal IP addresses as long as firewall rules permit.
+However, no internal IP address communication is allowed between networks unless you set
+00:35
+up mechanisms such as VPC peering or VPN.
+Every instance in a VPC network has a default network interface.
+You can create additional network interfaces attached to your VMs through network interface
+00:49
+controllers (NICs).
+Multiple network interfaces let you create configurations in which an instance connects directly to several VPC networks.
+Each of the interfaces must have an internal IP address, and each interface can also have
+01:03
+an external IP address.
+For example, in this diagram, you have two VM instances.
+Each instance has network interfaces to a subnet within VPC1, VPC2, and VPC3.
+For some situations, you might require multiple interfaces; for example, to configure an instance
+01:24
+as a network appliance for load balancing.
+Multiple network interfaces are also useful when applications running in an instance require traffic separation, such as separation of data plane traffic from management plane traffic.
+01:39
+When creating VM instances with multiple network interfaces, note these caveats.
+You can only configure a network interface when you create an instance.
+Each network interface configured in a single instance must be attached to a different VPC
+01:54
+network.
+Each interface must belong to a subnet whose IP range does not overlap with the subnets of any other interfaces.
+The additional VPC networks that the multiple interfaces will attach to must exist before
+02:08
+you create the instance.
+You cannot delete a network interface without deleting the instance.
+When an internal DNS (Domain Name System) query is made with the instance hostname, it resolves to the primary interface (nic0) of the instance.
+02:26
+If the nic0 interface of the instance belongs to a different VPC network than the instance that issues the internal DNS query, the query will fail.
+You will explore this in the upcoming lab.
+02:38
+The maximum number of network interfaces per instance is 8, but this depends on the instance's machine type, as shown in this table: Instances with less than or equal to 2 vCPU can have up to 2 virtual NICs.
+02:54
+Examples include the f1-micro, g1-small, n1-standard-1, and any other custom VMs with 1 or 2 vCPUs.
+Instances with more than 2 vCPU can have 1 NIC per vCPU, with a maximum of 8 virtual
+03:12
+NICs.